AntumDeluge/tutorials/CVS➜SVN➜Git/README.md

 ---
 ## 2: [Requirements](#contents)

-The following utilities are required:
+The following utilities are used in these tutorials:
 + [cvs2svn][] ([Ubuntu][deb.cvs2svn])
 + [git][] ([Ubuntu][deb.git])
 + [git-svn][] ([Ubuntu][deb.git-svn])